 A remotely controlled robot on a tracked platform with a compact laser is capable of remotely neutralizing explosive objects.

-The new powerful laser radiation source of the complex allows to effectively neutralize unexploded ordnance, mines and improvised explosive devices, including those equipped with non-contact detonator sensors.
-Neutralization is carried out by burning through the shell and melting the explosive substance without its detonation.
+The new powerful laser radiation source of the complex allows for the effective neutralization of unexploded ordnance, mines, and improvised explosive devices, including those equipped with non-contact detonator sensors.
+Neutralization is carried out by burning through the shell and melting the explosive substance without detonating it.
 This increases the safety of operations.

-It is powered by rechargeable batteries and controlled remotely via radio channel or fiber optic cable.
+It operates on rechargeable batteries and is controlled remotely via radio channel or fiber optic cable.
 The operating range reaches several kilometers, which ensures the complete safety of the operator.

-Earlier, www1.ru reported that the soldiers of the Central Military District units received the latest Uran-6 mine clearance systems.
+Earlier, www1.ru reported that fighters of the Central Military District units received the latest Uran-6 mine clearance systems.

-The Uran-6 sapper robot has been seriously modernized: it will make passages in minefields
+"Uran-6" robotic sapper seriously modernized: will make passages in minefields